hmcts/fpl-ccd-configuration/service/README.md

 the service.

 ### Run the application (from IntelliiJ)

-For local profile - configure the notify.api_key if necessary (in service/src/main/resources/application.yaml).

 Ensure the Spring Boot is started with local profile (add environment variable spring.profiles.active=local when starting the main class).

+Configure the notify.api_key if necessary (you can pass them as environment variables when IntelliJ starts the application).

 Ensure the variable CCD_DEF_CASE_SERVICE_BASE_URL bin/import-ccd-definition.sh is set to http://docker.for.mac.localhost:4000 - this will use the host machine for CCD, reaching